amycruiz/A02/README.md

-# A02 Repository - Git, WebStorm, and GitHub Tutorial
+# A02 | Git, WebStorm, and GitHub Tutorial

 ## Part 1: Directions on Using WebStorm